Gretna Volunteer Fire Department

 Must reside within a 2-mile drive of either station 1 or 2

-If interested, please send an email to firstname.lastname@example.org with the following information: name, address, skill level (are you an EMT, RN, Paramedic?), phone number and email address.
+If interested, please complete this application form .
 A member will be in touch with you when there is an opportunity to join.

 Please keep in mind that GVFD typically accepts new members twice a year around March and September.
 This is so we can properly train and license new recruits accordingly.
 Filling out the New Recruit Contact Form will insure that we can contact you for the next available opportunity.